British regulator says AstraZeneca COVID shot clots rise to 168

-Britain's medicines regulator on Thursday said there had been 168 major blood clots following a dose of AstraZeneca's (AZN.L) COVID-19 vaccine, a rate of 7.9 clots per million doses, a jump in incidence from the previous week's figure.
+LONDON, April 22 (Reuters) - Britain’s medicines regulator on Thursday said there had been 168 major blood clots following a dose of AstraZeneca’s COVID-19 vaccine, a rate of 7.9 clots per million doses, a jump in incidence from the previous week’s figure.

 This was up from the 100 cases reported last week, when the overall case incidence was 4.9 per million doses.